apache/buildstream/doc/source/main_install.rst

 Installing from a git checkout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To install directly from the `git repository <https://github.com/apache/buildstream>`_
-using python's ``pip`` package manager, you will additionally require:
+using python's ``pip`` package manager, you will require the extra install-time

-- pip for python3 (only required for setup)
-- Python 3 development libraries and headers
-- git (to checkout BuildStream)
+dependencies documented above.

 Before installing, please check the existing tags in the git repository
 and determine which version you want to install.